patrickkidd/familydiagram-usermanual/Family Diagram Manual.md

 ## Making Presentations

 There are cases where you may want to show your diagram to others as part of a projected presentation.
-Presenters often want to make a few points which are not contained in the core data of the family diagram, such as who is in the family business, who lives together, or who were involved in an important event. *Diagram Views* are used to *overlay* arbitrary information onto the diagram, and then cycle through the layers to conduct a presentation. *Diagram Views* are modeled after Adobe Photoshop's layer system, and allow you to create a new layer for each message that you want to communicate in your case presentation.
+Presenters often want to make a few points which are not contained in the core data of the family diagram, such as who is in the family business, who lives together, or who were involved in an important event. *Diagram Views* are used to *overlay* arbitrary information onto the diagram, and then cycle through the views to conduct a presentation. *Diagram Views* are modeled after Adobe Photoshop's layer system, and allow you to create a new view for each message that you want to communicate in your case presentation.

 ![](Layers Demo.gif)

 ### Diagram Views

-The following are some video tutorials covering the concepts in this section on layers.
-The first video tutorial covers the most basic use of layers to add text callouts and pencil drawings to the diagram:
+The following are some video tutorials covering the concepts in this section on views.
+The first video tutorial covers the most basic use of views to add text callouts and pencil drawings to the diagram:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2oEN2fv_6IE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-`Diagram Views` operate independently of the timeline, alowing you to animate forward and backward through the timeline at a different pace than animating through the layers.
+`Diagram Views` operate independently of the timeline, alowing you to animate forward and backward through the timeline at a different pace than animating through the views.

-`Diagram Views` contain text callouts and pencil drawings as well as specialized layered properties for other items such as position, color, emphasis, etc. When you activate a layer, it swaps the properties for each item with the the value stored in that layer.
+`Diagram Views` contain text callouts and pencil drawings as well as specialized view properties for other items such as position, color, emphasis, etc. When you activate a view, it swaps the properties for each item with the the value stored in that view.

-There are keyboard shortcuts which make it easy to cycle through the layers in the order that they appear in the layers list.
-This is the primary method of switching layers in presentations because it keeps the diagram clean so the audience can simply focus on the content and not the user interface.
-To activate the next layer in the list, use `⌘-<right-arrow>`.
-To active the previous layer in the list, use `⌘-<left-arrow>`.
+There are keyboard shortcuts which make it easy to cycle through the views in the order that they appear in the views list.
+This is the primary method of switching views in presentations because it keeps the diagram clean so the audience can simply focus on the content and not the user interface.
+To activate the next view in the list, use `⌘-<right-arrow>`.
+To active the previous view in the list, use `⌘-<left-arrow>`.

-You can rename and drag layers to keep them organized during editing:
+You can rename and drag views to keep them organized during editing:

 ![](Rename Layers.gif)